 Ensuring that our business arrangements with third parties comply with applicable healthcare laws and regulations may involve substantial costs.
-It is possible that governmental authorities will conclude that Any action against us for violation of these laws, even if we successfully defend against it, could cause us to incur significant legal expenses and divert our business practices do not comply with current or future statutes, regulations or case law involving applicable fraud and abuse or other healthcare laws and regulations, management's attention from the operation of our business.
+Any action against us for violation of these laws, even if we successfully defend against it, could cause us to incur significant legal expenses and divert our management's attention from the operation of our business.
 If our operations, including activities conducted by our sales team, were to be found to be in violation of any of these laws or any other governmental regulations that may apply to us, we may be subject to the imposition of civil, criminal and administrative penalties, damages, disgorgement, monetary fines, possible exclusion from participation in Medicare, Medicaid and other federal healthcare programs, individual imprisonment, contractual damages, reputational harm, diminished profits and future earnings, additional reporting requirements or oversight if we become subject to a corporate integrity agreement or similar agreement to resolve allegations of non-compliance with these laws, and curtailment or restructuring of our operations, any of which could adversely affect our ability to operate our business and our results of operations.
 Further, defending against any such actions can be costly, time consuming and may require significant personnel resources.
 Therefore, even if we are successful in defending against any such actions that may be brought against us, our business may be impaired.